BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - low security and
 - weak design.

+Java is the answer to the cons of python.
 **Hence, I would choose java as the language of the CS.**
 **However, I will include two sections in the software design chapter for C++ and java respectively.**